isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Building Relationships.md

 </div>
 <h3><strong>Managing Differences</strong></h3>
 <p>PSGs have to work closely with the school and other parents.
 At times,
-we may have to manage difficult situations.
-Below are some examples PSGs may face, and how we can understand and manage the situations better.
-Ultimately, it is important to bear in mind and remind each other that regardless of our differences, we all need to work in the best interests of children in the school and role model what we wish to see in our children.</p>
+PSGs may have to manage difficult situations.
+Below are some examples PSGs may face, and ways to understand and manage the situations better.
+Ultimately, it is important to bear in mind and remind each other that regardless of our differences, we all need to work in the best interests of children in the school and role model what we wish to see in our parent community and children.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Ways to manage differences" src="/images/Building Relationship/9.png">
 </div>